Cerisy-la-Forêt: Middle Ages

-Cerisy became an important market town under the Normans who build Cerisy Abbey.
+Cerisy became an important market town under the Normans, who built Cerisy Abbey.
 The abbey went on to consist of forty-eight parishes and eight priories, including two in England (Sherborne and Peterborough).
 Dependent on the Holy See, Cerisy maintained close relations with monasteries in Mont-Saint-Michel, Saint-Ouen, Jumièges, Le Bec-Hellouin, Fécamp and of course Caen.

 In 1337, the dynastic rivalries between the Valois and the king of England precipitated the Hundred Years' War, plunging the country into misery aggravated by epidemics of plague.
 The Abbey of Saint-Vigor de Cerisy was fortified and a garrison settled there.
 In 1418 Richard de Silly, knight and captain of the abbey, was obliged to cede the abbey to the King of England.
 However, after the victory of the constable de Richemont over the English at the Battle of Formigny in 1450, Normandy returned definitively to the kingdom of France.